The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 • We would have liked to know a little more about the origin of the material.

-• The somewhat ambiguous communication game at the place of manufacture.
+• The somewhat ambiguous communication game on the place of manufacture.

 The Giotho twill shirt